 National County Government Month is an ideal time to discuss national policy issues affecting county government with members of Congress who represent your county.

-During NCGM, schedule a meeting with your congressional representative(s) or key staff in your congressional district office.
-Use the meeting to explain the great challenges facing your county and how Congress can help.
+During NCGM, schedule a call with your congressional representative(s) or key staff in your congressional district office.
+Use the call to explain the great challenges facing your county and how Congress can help.

 Many important issues are being debated nationally that affect counties.
 Be prepared with facts and information about how specific federal issues affect your county.
 Know where your member of Congress stands on important issues and on which committees he or she serves.
 Your message should be focused, compelling and relevant.
 To find out about NACo’s 2020 Legislative Priorities and obtain fact sheets on current national issues important to counties, visit the advocacy section of the website.